Phileosopher/commonplace/math_.md

 ## Application

-Since math is in our minds, it has the same fickle properties as any other [value](values.md).
+APPLICATION: Since math is in our minds, it has the same fickle properties as any other [value](values.md).
 However, since it uses logic so intimately, we can structure it very well by comparison to any other values.

-Math is *very* useful in many parts of life, but its value is based on the accuracy of the math user's mind.
+APPLICATION: Math is *very* useful in many parts of life, but its value is based on the accuracy of the math user's mind.
 Further, the signal deteriorates as it's [communicated](stories-storytellers.md), as well as whether they're [trustworthy](understanding-certainty.md) and [honest](people-lying.md), and is augmented by how they've calibrated their [feelings](mind-feelings.md).

-Math is a [logical](logic.md) [symbol](symbols.md), so enough inputs and outputs into a mathematical proof is guaranteed to yield itself as [offensive](morality-taboo.md), inaccurate, confusing, or inappropriate.
+APPLICATION: Math is a [logical](logic.md) [symbol](symbols.md), so enough inputs and outputs into a mathematical proof is guaranteed to yield itself as [offensive](morality-taboo.md), inaccurate, confusing, or inappropriate.

-To solely value money is to assign a measurement of power as [power itself](power.md).
+APPLICATION: To solely value money is to assign a measurement of power as [power itself](power.md).

-We can never expect something to go *precisely* how we envision it because we always gain 1 sample of a statistical range at any given time.
+APPLICATION: We can never expect something to go *precisely* how we envision it because we always gain 1 sample of a statistical range at any given time.
 All we can do is [change our statistical likelihoods](success-2_attitude.md) whenever possible.

-Math is useful, but it's always comparative [logic](logic.md).
+APPLICATION: Math is useful, but it's always comparative [logic](logic.md).
 We must keep in mind what *any* number is comparing itself to, such as percentages or statistics.

-A statistical report is a statement of curated observations and is as trustworthy as the [group](groups-small.md) it came from.
+APPLICATION: A statistical report is a statement of curated observations and is as trustworthy as the [group](groups-small.md) it came from.
 There's lots of [money and power](power.md) if someone can [prove](influence.md) they're not biased (which isn't [possible](mind-bias.md)), so the people who create statistics often [have something to lose](power-types.md) by stating that they're not precisely accurate.

-Very frequently, statistics [hide lies](image-distortion.md) by making the statistician appear more credible.
+APPLICATION: Very frequently, statistics [hide lies](image-distortion.md) by making the statistician appear more credible.
 The value of the statistical [analysis](logic.md) comes from the [value](creations.md) of the raw data, which comes from the [quality](values-quality.md) of the data collection.

-Claiming statistical analysis is immaculate requires faith in a [community's](groups-member.md) collective [understanding](understanding.md).
+APPLICATION: Claiming statistical analysis is immaculate requires faith in a [community's](groups-member.md) collective [understanding](understanding.md).
 Nothing is all/nothing, but statistics provide the opportunity to make a clear [story](stories.md) of reality, even if it's not precise.
 However, most [younger people](maturity.md) can be [influenced](influence.md) to [believe](understanding-certainty.md) statistics more than its truth.

-Since math exists in the mind alone, algorithms are always biased, no matter how much data is fed into it or how well it's [constructed](creations.md), meaning algorithms are as fallible as statistics.
+APPLICATION: Since math exists in the mind alone, algorithms are always biased, no matter how much data is fed into it or how well it's [constructed](creations.md), meaning algorithms are as fallible as statistics.